NoxOrg/Nox.Reference/src/Nox.Reference.Data.World/README.md

 # Nox.Refence.World project
-*Nox.Refence.World* project contains functionality and classes to get common information about Countries, Currencies, Languages, CountryHolidays etc.
+*Nox.Reference.World* project contains functionality and classes to get common information about Countries, Currencies, Languages, CountryHolidays, etc.
 ## How to use:
-There are 2 approaches how to deal with Nox.Refence.World:
+There are 2 approaches how to deal with Nox.Reference.World:
 ### 1. Static approach:
-Allow to call extension methods or run query over quryable properties.
+Allow to call extension methods or run a query over queryable properties.

 `
 Currency currency = World.Currencies.Get("USD");